-For care received from a nonparticipating provider, a participant must receive the proper itemized bills from the provider and file a claim.
+For care received from an out-of-network provider, a participant must receive the proper itemized bills from the provider and file a claim.
 A participant can get a medical claim form by calling BCBSMS at 800-709-7881.
 The form must be completed in its entirety to avoid delays in processing.
 Completed medical claim forms must be mailed to BCBSMS.